Shroom-Zoomer/D4nkMemes2k19/README.md

 # D4nkMemes2k19
 You're lit fam

 Harambe was a mistake.
-The Birds are from the Bogouisè
+The Birds are from the Bogouisee.